Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: Summary and Outlook

 \section{Summary and Outlook}

-In this work, we investigate energy correlations for single-inclusive hadron production in electron–positron annihilation via photon decay.
+In this work, we investigate energy correlations for single-inclusive hadron production in electron-positron annihilation via photon decay.
 Within SCET, we demonstrate factorization into universal nonperturbative correlation functions in both small- and wide-angle limits.
-We compute the twist-2 matching of FECs at NNLO and achieve joint $\mathrm{N}^3$LL/NNLL renormalization-group–improved predictions in the Sudakov and jet fragmentation regions—results consistent with previous findings~\cite{Moult:2018jzp,Dixon:2018qgp,Dixon:2019uzg}.
+We compute the twist-2 matching of FECs at NNLO and achieve joint $\mathrm{N}^3$LL/NNLL renormalization-group-improved predictions in the Sudakov and jet fragmentation regions; results consistent with previous findings~\cite{Moult:2018jzp,Dixon:2018qgp,Dixon:2019uzg}.
 These high-precision predictions enable a precise extraction of TMD fragmentation functions in the Sudakov region and improve theoretical control over hadronization dynamics in the jet fragmentation region.

 Looking ahead, several further improvements are worth pursuing.
 First, the $Z$-boson channel presents a unique opportunity to study hadronization dynamics jointly with parton-spin transport, as its chirality-violating couplings generate spin asymmetries in the final-state hadrons.
 This distinctive sensitivity provides solid theoretical motivation for future high-energy $e^+e^-$ colliders such as CEPC~\cite{CEPCStudyGroup:2018ghi}, FCC-ee~\cite{FCC:2018evy}.
 Second, the Mellin-space factorization fails at Mellin moment $N=2$, requiring an all-order resummation of the associated logarithms to access the small-$x$ regime.
 Third, extending the current framework to chiral-odd operators, thereby enabling probes of quark transversity~\cite{Cao:2025icu}, represents an interesting direction for ongoing work.